Bankrate Inc. Fair Fund

 FTC v.
 Credit Karma LLC

 In January 2023, Credit Karma paid money to settle charges brought by the Federal Trade Commission (FTC).
 The FTC alleged that many people who got “pre-approved” credit offers from Credit Karma were not approved.
 As a result, they wasted time applying and sometimes saw their credit scores drop when their applications were denied.
-The deadline to submit a claim was March 4, 2024 and the FTC is currently reviewing claims.
+The FTC sent 50,994 payments totaling more than $2.5 million to people who requested compensation for their time spent responding to credit offers from Credit Karma.

 CRK